unthingable/contexture/README.md

 ## Monitoring: lcmon

-Included in _loggingcontext_ package is a handy monitoring utility.
+Included in _contexture_ package is a handy monitoring utility.

     $ lcmon -h
     usage: lcmon [-h] [-r RKEYS] [-a ARGS [ARGS ...]] [-x {all,any}] [-e EXCHANGE]